-Whole School Approach to Safeguarding
+Whole-School Approach to Safeguarding

 - Every member of our staff plays an important role in safeguarding.
-The role and relationships they have places them in a position to identify concerns early, provide help, promote children's welfare and help prevent concerns from escalating - We have a responsibility to provide a safe environment in which children can learn.
-We will regularly review our safeguarding arrangements to ensure these remain effective and that all children are safe - We will make every effort to identify children who may benefit from early help and put in place support as soon as a problem emerges at any point in a child's life - Any staff member who has any concerns about a child's welfare must follow the processes set out in this child protection policy and must raise concerns with the designated safeguarding lead (DSL) or deputy without delay - All staff should expect to support social workers and other agencies following a referral; especially if they were involved, in being alert to or receiving a disclosure of risk, harm or abuse or harassment from a child - Our senior DSL will provide support to staff to carry out their safeguarding duties and will liaise with other services such as children's social care, police, health and NCC early help service where required.
+The role and relationships they have place them in a position to identify concerns early, provide help, promote children's welfare, and help prevent concerns from escalating - We have a responsibility to provide a safe environment in which children can learn.
+We will regularly review our safeguarding arrangements to ensure these remain effective and that all children are safe - We will make every effort to identify children who may benefit from early help and put in place support as soon as a problem emerges at any point in a child's life

+- Any staff member who has any concerns about a child's welfare must follow the processes set out in this child protection policy and must raise concerns with the designated safeguarding lead (DSL) or deputy without delay - All staff should expect to support social workers and other agencies following a referral, especially if they were involved in being alert to or receiving a disclosure of risk, harm, or abuse or harassment from a child - Our senior DSL will provide support to staff to carry out their safeguarding duties and will liaise with other services such as children's social care, police, health, and NCC Early Help Service where required.
 The DSL (and deputies) are most likely to have a complete safeguarding picture and to be the most appropriate person to advise on the response to safeguarding concerns

 Safeguarding is not just about protecting children from deliberate harm.
-It also relates to the broader aspects of care and education including:
+It also relates to the broader aspects of care and education, including:

-- Pupils' health and safety, emotional well-being and their mental and physical health or development - Meeting the needs of children with special educational needs and/or disabilities (SEND) - Ensuring reasonable adjustments are provided for disabled children and young people with SEND - Where a child receives elective home education and has an EHCP we will ensure the LA is provided with details of the plan and letter of decision from the child's parents and carers - The use of 'reasonable force' and inclusive behaviour management strategies - · Meeting the needs of children with medical conditions - · Providing first aid - Educational visits and off-site education - Intimate care - On-line safety and associated issues including filtering and monitoring - Appropriate arrangements to ensure school security considering the local context - Keeping children safe from risks, harm, exploitation, sexual violence and sexual harassment between children
+- Pupils' health and safety, emotional well-being, and their mental and physical health or development - Meeting the needs of children with special educational needs and/or disabilities (SEND) - Ensuring reasonable adjustments are provided for disabled children and young people with SEND - Where a child receives elective home education and has an Education and Healthcare Plan (EHCP).
+Elective home education can mean that some children are not in receipt of suitable education, but many home-educated children have a positive learning experience.
+We will ensure the LA is provided with details of the plan and letter of decision from the child's parents/carers - The use of 'reasonable force' and inclusive behaviour management strategies - Meeting the needs of children with medical conditions - Providing first aid - Educational visits and off-site education - Intimate care - Online safety and associated issues, including filtering and monitoring, and artificial intelligence - Appropriate arrangements to ensure school security, considering the local context - Keeping children safe from risks, harm, exploitation, sexual violence, and sexual harassment between children